Joshua is a graduate student at the USF. He has interests in business technology, analytics, finance, and lean six sigma.

 I recommend using a rectangle to symbolize a button, but you can choose the shape that you desire.

 After the shape has been selected, you can trace the size of the button that you want with the cursor.

 Editing the Button

-Make adjustments to the size the button by dragging on the spheres that surround it to give it the correct height and width.
-To add text you can right click on the button and select edit text from the drop down menu.
+Make adjustments to the size of the button by dragging on the spheres that surround it to give it the correct height and width.
+To add the text you can right-click on the button and select edit text from the drop-down menu.
 This will drop your cursor in to button.